Extreme-Value Theorems for Optimal Multidimensional Pricing: Details of Section : MHR to Bounded Distributions

 \begin{lemma} Let $P$ be a price vector, define $S_{\infty}= \{i: p_{i}=+\infty \}$, and let $p_{max} \geq \max_{i\in[n] \setminus S_{\infty}}p_i$.
 Let $P'$ be the following price vector: set $p'_i = p_{max}$, for all $i\in S_{\infty}$, and $p'_i=p_i$ otherwise.
 Then the expected revenues $\mathcal{R}_{P}$ and $\mathcal{R}_{P'}$ from $P$ and $P'$ respectively satisfy \end{lemma}

 \begin{proof} Take any valuation vector $(v_1,v_2,\ldots,v_n)$ and suppose that $i$ is the winner under price vector $P$, i.e. $v_i-p_i\geq v_j-p_j$, for all $j$, and $v_i-p_i\geq 0$.
 Under $P'$, there are two possibilities: (1) $i$ is still the winner; then the contribution to the revenue is the same under $P$ and $P'$.
 (2) $i$ is not the winner; in this case, the winner should be among those items whose price was lowered from $P$ to $P'$.
 So the new winner must some $j \in S_{\infty}$.
 But notice that $p'_j = p_{max}\geq p_i$.
 Hence, the contribution of item $j$ to revenue under price vector $P'$ is not smaller than the contribution of item $i$ to the revenue under price vector $P$.
-Hence, $\mathcal{R}_{P'}\geq\mathcal{R}_{P}$. \end{proof} Combining Theorem~\ref{thm:extreme MHR} with Lemmas~\ref{lem:trunchigh} and~\ref{lem:decreaseprice}, it is easy to argue that if we truncate a price vector $P$ at value $2\log(\frac{1}{\epsilon})\cdot\beta$ to obtain a new price vector $P'$ the change in revenue can be bounded as follows: \end{prevproof}
+Hence, $\mathcal{R}_{P'}\geq\mathcal{R}_{P}$. \end{proof}}